yanghengtang/tp/docs/UserGuide.md

 # Known issues

+### 1. Refreshing the View Window after updating details
-1. If Appointment/Doctor/Patient window is opened and `edit`, `remark`, `add_tag` or `delete_tag` command is applied on the selected appointment/doctor/patient, the window will not reflect the changes.
-To refresh and see the updated details, run the `view` command again.
+If you have any of the Appointment/Doctor/Patient window opened, and you update any of the details of the selected appointment/doctor/patient, the view window will not reflect the changes.
+To refresh and see the updated details, run the respective view appointment/doctor/patient command again.

 Back to [Table of Contents](#table-of-contents).